BFergerson/jvm_mechanic/README.md

 # jvm_mechanic

 ##Goal
-Provide detailed real-time statistics & diagrams for contextual request/response work streams processing on the JVM.
+Provide detailed real-time statistics & diagrams for conceptual request/response work streams processing on the JVM.
 Insights provided can then be used to diagnose difficult to reproduce runtime performance degradation issues.

 ##Method
 Using Byteman, inject event generating code in pre-defined locations related to the desired work stream.
 During normal execution Byteman-injected code generates events which are feed into a data stream.
 These events mark the time of their occurrence and several other useful data points.
 This data stream is then used to generate real-time function flow diagrams (and others) to assist in monitoring application performance degradation.